-Accumulated Investme ent Flows Accumulated Outflow of Accumulated Name of Investee in China Main Business Paid-in Capital Method of Investment Outflow of Investment from Taiwan as at January 1, 2022 Outflow Inflow Investment from Taiwan as at December 31, 2022 Profit/Loss of Investee Percentage of Ownership (Direct or Indirect Investment Share of Profit/Loss Carrying Amount as at December 31, 2022 Inward Remittance King Core Electronics Factory Dab Lane, Guanlan district, Bao' an district.
-Manufacturi ng and sales business of operating soft iron core and yoke iron expect for rare earth group magnets. \$- Reinvest through a third-region company. \$ - \$- \$- \$ - \$ - -% \$- (Note 2) \$- (Note 2) \$-
+Accumulated Investme ent Flows Accumulated Name of Investee in China Main Business Paid-in Capital Method of Investment Outflow of Investment from Taiwan as at January 1, 2023 Outflow Inflow Outflow of Investment from Taiwan as at December 31, 2023 Profit/Loss of Investee Percentage of Ownership (Direct or Indirect Investment Share of Profit/Loss Carrying Amount as at December 31, 2023 Accumulated Inward Remittance of Earnings as at December 31, 2023 King Core Electronics Factory Dab Lane, Guanlan district, Bao' an district.
+Manufacturing and sales business of operating soft iron core and yoke iron expect for rare earth group magnets. \$- Reinvest through a third-region company. \$- \$- \$- \$- \$- -% \$- (Note 2) \$- (Note 2) \$-